-- Likely Suspects: Identifying Flora and Fauna of the Irish Hills (a walk through an MIS nature trail and identifying different trees, plantlife)
+Likely suspects: Identifying Flora and Fauna of the Irish Hills (A walk through an MIS nature trail and identifying different trees and plantlife)

 TRACK AND EXPLORE activities will take place at Michigan International Speedway in the MISCamping.com Graves Family Campground and the speedway’s infield media center.
-Programs begin this week and will conclude Nov.
-1; but will start again in full force in Spring 2013.
+Programs begin this week and will conclude May 28; but will start again in full force in Fall 2013.

 For Michigan International Speedway, the partnership has created a wonderful avenue for its brand promise to support environmental initiatives, community endeavors, education initiatives and worthwhile activities for kids, all in the backdrop of the fastest racetrack in NASCAR.